LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Method

-\paragraph{Large Language Model.} The \ac{llm} takes as input the joint sequence of spatial-aware \ac{cfg} tokens and language instruction tokens, and auto-regressively generates the response.
-We feed the \ac{llm} with scene tokens directly without any resampling process \citep{zhu2024unifying,chen2024ll3da} owing to the low token overhead.
+\paragraph{Large Language Model.} An \ac{llm} auto-regressively generates text output based on the joint sequence of \ac{cfg} tokens $\bar{g}_{(x^*,y^*)}$ and instruction tokens.
+The \ac{cfg} scene tokens are directly used without any resampling process \cite{zhu2024unifying,chen2024ll3da} owing to low token overhead.